Mehr über Broadridge:

-Today any shareholder may put a proposal up for vote, provided they have been a shareholder for at least one year and hold at least $2,000 worth of equity value or 1% of outstanding shares.
-The SEC recently amended these thresholds, which will apply to any proposal submitted for an annual or special meeting to be held on or after January 1, 2022.
-The table below illustrates the new thresholds.
+Today any shareholder may put a proposal up for vote, provided they meet the SEC’s amended ownership thresholds, which applies to any proposal submitted for an annual or special meeting to be held on or after January 1, 2022.
+The table below illustrates these thresholds.

 Shareholder proposals are usually advanced by issue advocates.
 Therefore, it’s critical to carefully consider management recommendations and strategic corporate objectives.
 Ultimately, these are often complex issues that involve weighing many competing interests.

 Here is an overview of common shareholder proposal topics and issues on which you may be asked to vote this coming year.

 Climate impact disclosure - Some shareholder proposals are asking corporations to track, document, and disclose environmental impact metrics like CO2 emissions, energy consumption, deforestation, clean technology use, water waste, and more.

 Government lobbying - In some cases, shareholders are seeking to promote the disclosure of—or even put restriction on—corporate lobbying efforts.
 In one recent case, the majority of shareholders at Chevron voted to require climate and environmental lobbying activities to align with the Paris Agreement.

 Political contribution disclosure - Related to government lobbying, other proposals are seeking to promote greater transparency around political contributions.
 Shareholders are asking corporations to explain where dollars are going, how much, when and why.

 ESG disclosure - Consistent with a broader push from institutional shareholders like Blackrock and State Street, more proposals are asking companies to increase transparency around Environmental, Social and Governance (ESG) matters.
 In recent years, several ESG disclosure frameworks have gained prominence and shareholders are asking companies to use them.